williamxiewz/Swift-DL/.github/ISSUE_TEMPLATE/bug_report.md

 - [] I have searched the issues page to see if this has already been addressed.

 **Describe the bug**
 A clear and concise description of what the bug is.
+Include the URL you are trying to download and the options you have selected in the settings pane.

 **To Reproduce**